Bisonai/orakl-docs/en/other-resources/terms-of-use.md

 ### 18. Termination of the Service

-1. Users may terminate the Use Agreements they have entered with the Company at any time by withdrawing all their KLAY from the Service.
+1. Users may terminate the Use Agreements they have entered with the Company at any time by withdrawing all their KAIA from the Service.
 2. The Company may terminate the Use Agreements with Users for the reasons listed below.
 In such cases, the Company shall notify the User of the termination, and the cause(s) thereof, pursuant to Article 8.
 The Company shall allow the User to state its opinions on the alleged cause(s) of termination.
 3. The Use Agreement shall expire the moment Company’s decision to terminate has been communicated to the User.
    1. Although the Company requested a User who is restricted from using the Service pursuant to Article 20 of these Terms of Use to correct by setting a considerable amount of time, if the User did not correct it within the requested period or the reason cause to the User cannot be corrected from objective perspective;